General ravings, Potshots

 Heterosexual; 2 to 3 times a week

 Not sure.
-However, I can arrange to submit any number of SC/ST/EBC/OBC certificate(s) as required by Bank
+However, I can arrange to submit any number of SC/ST/EBC/OBC certificate(s) of any kind, as required by Bank

 5. Technical qualifications